Always Watching: A Marble Hornets Story: Reception

 Critical reception for Always Watching was predominantly negative.
 Dread Central gave the movie a mixed review, writing, "For fans, it will be a fun little bonus story that lets you down in the substance department.
 For people looking for a fun horror movie, it won’t be super memorable, but will give you a good time.
 If you don’t think about it too much and just experience it, it is quite fun.
 As a film/horror nerd, I was let down, but general audiences will like this a whole lot.
 It did enough interesting to earn my respect, but too much wrong for my adoration.
 A solid good time, but not a masterpiece."
 One of the most common complaints about the film was that it failed to live up to the original web series, despite having a much higher budget.

-That said, CBR spoke rather highly of Always Watching in a retrospective piece published in 2022, seven years after the film's initial release.
-The article favorably compared Always Watching to other feature films based on the Slender Man mythos, such as the 2018 Sony release Slender Man: "As a standalone film set in the same universe, Always Watching enriches the world of Marble Hornets, giving established fans new lore to chew on by showing that The Operator's horrifying machinations went well beyond what [series protagonist Jay Merrick] and the gang experienced.
+Noah Dominguez of CBR spoke rather highly of Always Watching in a retrospective piece published in 2022, seven years after the film's initial release.
+Dominguez's article described Always Watching as a superior alternative to other feature films based on the Slender Man mythos, such as the 2018 Sony release Slender Man: "As a standalone film set in the same universe, Always Watching enriches the world of Marble Hornets, giving established fans new lore to chew on by showing that The Operator's horrifying machinations went well beyond what [series protagonist Jay Merrick] and the gang experienced.
 At the same time, though, you don't have to have seen Marble Hornets to understand Always Watching, meaning there's no barrier to entry for newcomers who just want to watch a Slender Man movie."